 The Japanese term Gemba refers to “where the action takes place” it could be translated by the field.
-In a factory, of course, one thinks of the production line, where the manufacturing activities take place, but the offices where the purchases, the planning, the design, the sales are made are also Gemba.
+In a factory, of course, one thinks of the production line, where the manufacturing activities take place.
+However, the offices where purchasing, planning, design, sales are made are also Gemba.

 Why is gemba so important ?

-When the management moves on the field it clearly indicates how important it is.
+When the management goes on the field it clearly indicates how important it is.
 These are not just words and values displayed on a sign, it’s a reality.
 In addition, the stakeholders are more comfortable in their work area.
 They control their environment and are more comfortable talking about it.

 Finally, by talking around an equipment or a work area, creativity will be released, with the possibilities of testing and the use of the different senses.
 Remember that everyone is more sensitive to hearing, sight or touch.
 On the ground, all senses awake, everyone will make the most of his or her qualities.